CE marking

 On September 26, 2012, the European Commission released a draft proposal for a new medical device regulation.
 The expected implementation transition period for these proposed regulations is 2015-2017.
 In Annex II of the proposed regulations (http://bit.ly/EUProposal), it specifies that the risk class and applicable classification rationale shall be documented in the technical documentation.
 This appears as item 1.1e) under the heading of “Device description and specification.”

-The MDD defines the classification rules for medical devices in Annex IX, while in the proposed EU regulations classification, rules are now in Annex VII.
+The MDD defines the classification rules for medical devices in Annex IX, while in the proposed EU regulations classification, rules are now in Annex VIII.
 The MDD also has 18 rules, while the proposed regulations have 21 rules.
 In order to download a Gap Analysis of the Classification Rules for CE Marking, please visit the following page on this website: http://bit.ly/gapanalysiscmda.

 If you need assistance with medical device CE Marking, or you are interested in training on CE Marking, please contact Medical Device Academy at: rob@13485cert.com.
 Medical Device Academy is developing a webinar series specifically for this purpose.
 You can also call Rob Packard by phone @ 802.258.1881.
 For other blogs on the topic of “CE Marking,”please view the following blog category page: http://robertpackard.wpengine.com/category/ce-marking/